ONLINE COURSE: Intro to Sutta Study & Famous Similes

 This course will serve as an introduction to sutta study by presenting and discussing several traditional similes that illustrate important aspects of Buddhist practice.

-WHO SHOULD JOIN: This course is open to anyone, however, since emphasis will be on the discourses of the Buddha rather than meditation, participants should have enough prior meditation experience to be comfortable sitting for up to 30 minutes with minimal instruction.
+WHO SHOULD JOIN: This course is open to anyone, however, since emphasis will be on the discourses of the Buddha rather than meditation, participants should already have some mindfulness meditation experience.

 COURSE LEVELS: It is designed as a level 2 course.
 Click this link for a key to course level designations.